-^{} For financial support, the second author wishes to acknowledge the Australian Research Council, National Science Council, Taiwan, and the Japan Society for the Promotion of Science.
+^{} The authors most are grateful to two referees for very helpful comments and suggestions.
+For financial support, the second author wishes to acknowledge the Australian Research Council, National Science Council, Taiwan, and the Japan Society for the Promotion of Science.
+An earlier version of this paper was distributed as "Ten Things You Should Know About DCC".